 13. Mooring to the TISC Dock and Anchoring

 Boats may not be moored to the TISC dock any longer than is necessary to rig/de-rig and load gear.
-This minimizes the wear and tear on the docks and frees them for their only intended use: of launching and hauling.
-OVERNIGHT MOORING IS PROHIBITED.
-Anchoring in Clipper Cove is prohibited by TIDA.
+This minimizes the wear and tear on the docks and frees them for their only intended use of launching and hauling.
+Overnight mooring is prohibited!

 14. Movable Fencing